protec-cookbooks/aws-cli-tools/README.md

 Attributes
 ==========

-See the `attributes/default.rb` for default values.
+See the `attributes/*.rb` for default values for each tool.